 Psychedelics: The spiritual Prozac

 According to the World Health Organization, depression is one of the most prevalent psychiatric conditions, affecting more than 300 million people worldwide.
-When long-lasting, and moderate to severe in intensity, depression becomes a serious health condition, and at its worst can lead to suicide.
+When long-lasting and moderate to severe in intensity, depression becomes a serious health condition, and at its worst can lead to suicide.
 Every year, nearly 800,000 people choose to forgo their existence and end their own life.
-Unlike other diseases which have declined in frequency due to improvements in detection and treatment, both major depression and suicide rates are on the rise globally.
+Unlike other diseases that have declined in frequency due to improvements in detection and treatment, both major depression and suicide rates are on the rise globally.

 The typical treatment for depression often involves antidepressant medication, commonly Prozac or Xanax.
 But only half of those who try antidepressants respond to them.
 Those who are fortunate to do so still have to wait several weeks, even months, before experiencing relief.
 For some, it is a relief that comes too late.

-In December 2014, thirty-year-old Kyra* quit her job as a lawyer at a well-established firm, despite the pleas of her bosses.
+In December 2014, 30-year-old Kyra* quit her job as a lawyer at a well-established firm, despite the pleas of her bosses.
 Unbeknownst to them, she had fallen victim to depression.
 It had been eating away slowly at her mind for years.
 Wisps of suicidal thoughts had even begun to creep to the surface.